 There are many new jobs posted daily on our website, so if you’re looking for your next theatre nurse or ODP nurse job, there are many good reasons to search and apply for roles with us.

 Not only will Medacs help negotiate the right pay package for you, but you will also be able to benefit from free additional training and education courses designed to help you pursue your dream role.
 You’ll be given guidance and support when it’s time for revalidation and you’ll be at liberty to choose where and how often you want to work.
 If you find your next theatre nursing job with us, you’ll be signing up with a leading medical agency that has your dream job in mind.

 Moving to the UK

-We have successfully placed over 1,000 international medical workers into roles within the NHS and wider health sector.
+We successfully place over 2,000 international medical workers into roles within the NHS and wider health sector each year.
 If you’re considering moving to the UK for a theatre nursing or ODP job, see more details on how we can help you on the Moving to the UK page.